Ukraine crisis: PM Modi asks Air Force to evacuate stranded Indians | Business

 - India

 Prime Minister Narendra Modi has asked the Indian Air Force (IAF) to evacuate Indians stranded in Ukraine due to the Russian military offensive against that country, sources said on Tuesday.
 The IAF is likely to deploy several C-17 aircraft as part of Operation Ganga from Tuesday, they said.
-Till now, only private Indian carriers have been evacuating Indians from Romania and Hungary, countries with land borders with Ukraine on the western side, as the Ukrainian airspace has been shut since February 24.
-India began evacuation of around 14,000 of its stranded citizens on February 26.
+The sources said the IAF is keeping its aircraft on standby to launch the evacuation operation at short notice.

 In order to scale up the ongoing evacuation efforts under Operational Ganga, Modi has called for the IAF to join the exercise, the sources said.